 Meet our wonderful Associates.
 They are talented artists who share our ethos and values.
 We love collaborating with them.
-We currently have thirteen Associates.
+We currently have twelve Associate Artists.

 Fauve Alice is a performance maker working in theatre and performance art.
 She joined Spare Tyre in 2014 and has since worked on The Garden, and created the performance Nights at the Circus exploring themes on sex and sexuality in collaboration with Spare Tyre Artists Ellie and David.
 Through her practice she creates provocative and sensual performance pieces which question normative social values.
 Her work is performed across London and Europe.

 Yolande is a socially engaged theatre practitioner specialising in sensory, visual, and physical performance approaches.
 She has toured The Garden with Spare Tyre and facilitated the Blue Skies and My Voice My Words My Sound projects.
 She also works with Kidstime Foundation, the School of Confidence and is a dancer in ‘Ambient Jam’ with Entelechy Arts.
 Driven by the connection between people beyond cultural and generational norms, Yolande hopes to help build people's self-confidence, resilience, and expression, through creative play and non-verbal communication.